BillJr99/Ursinus-CS477/_pages/Activities/liascript-unsupervised.md

 ---

-# End

-This lecture rigorously interleaves code and explanations, adds prose after each derivation line, and ties every step back to concrete example datasets.

----

-# Real-World Case Studies: Datasets, Math ↔ Code Bridges
+# Case Studies: Datasets, Math ↔ Code Bridges

 > The following subsections add **real-world datasets** for each algorithm and explicitly tie the **math** back to the **implementation**.
 All examples adhere to the plotting policy (matplotlib only; one figure per chart; no explicit colors).
 Data loading prefers `sklearn.datasets` where possible to avoid brittle URLs.